kaliop-uk/ezworkflowenginebundle/README.md

 A: yes, just as you would with a migration (see the doc in the migrationbundle for details).
     NB: when a workflow is restarted, all the reference values that it had originally will be restored, however it might be that the contents that they refer to might have changed in the meantime.

+Q: does the workflow engine emit Symfony Events when workflows are run?

+A: yes.
+Currently the following events are emitted:
+    * ez_workflow.before_execution
+    * ez_workflow.step_executed
+    * ez_workflow.migration_aborted
+    Note: these events are not considered final and might change in the future

 Q: can the workflow engine be used for scenarios where user interaction is required (eg. Content Approval ?)